Review: Standard Chartered Visa Infinite Card

 CIMB 3% N/A

-Considering you could earn 4-6 mpd on overseas spend by pairing the right card with Amaze and paying an implicit FCY fee of ~2%, it’s harder to swallow.
+Considering you could earn 4 mpd on overseas spend by pairing the right card with Amaze and paying an implicit FCY fee of ~2%, it’s hard to swallow.

-But what if you’re a big spender and regularly bust the 4-6 mpd caps?
-Even so, I’d argue the Maybank Horizon Visa Signature Card is a better option.
-Cardholders can earn an uncapped 3.2 mpd on FCY spend:
+But what if you’re a big spender and regularly bust the 4 mpd caps on specialised spending cards?
+Even so, I’d argue that the Maybank Horizon Visa Signature would be the better option.

 SCB VI MB Horizon